BarnaTB/TrackerApp/README.md

 The application is currently still a website only but work is underway to bring a mobile app on board.

 # Future
-The application is currently only a user interface.
-Work is underway is implement the functionality of the website.
+The application is currrently using non-persistent data but work is underway to intergrate a database system where persistent data will be introduced.

 # Contribution
 For any contributions, create a fork from this project into your local repository and make the necessary changes.
 Create a pull request with a description of the changes which will be approved and merged into the project.